Humed-Muhammad/kalendra-booking-calender/readme.md

 This software is under a **Commercial Software License**.

-You **cannot** use this library in commercial projects, paid products, or SaaS platforms without a valid commercial license.

 📩 For licensing and inquiries, contact: humedessie@gmail.com
 📄 See the full license in the [LICENSE](./LICENSE) file.